The Healing (film): Plot

 That night, Seth sees Greta in her home.
-As Seth calls her, Greta looks back by stretching her neck backwards.
+As Seth calls her, Greta looks back by stretching her neck backward.
 Greta then stabs her husband Ruben, who runs outside for help, but is decapitated with a machete by Greta, who goes back inside and hangs herself after trying to kill her sons.
 The next day Ding goes on a shooting spree before being shot by his colleagues while raiding a sex den.
 It turns out that the people Seth saw were actually doppelgangers, who demonized the images of the people who were healed before their deaths.
-Seth asks her father if he had dreamt of the crow, but tells her he had a wet dream.
+Seth asks her father if he had dreamt of the crow, but he tells her he had a wet dream.
 Seth and Cita decide to confront Elsa about the chain of deaths, only to be informed by her brother Melchor that she, along with his wife, had been killed by Dario, the man who collapsed as Seth and her father left the healing, and who had actually suffered a fatal heart attack at that moment.
 Melchor reveals that Elsa unknowingly "cured" the dead, and now the life that was used to resurrect him was the lives of the following patients that Elsa cured after him.
 Melchor tells her that the only way to destroy the curse is to kill Dario again.

-Seth sets out to warn the others, but sees Alma's doppelganger walk down the street towards her dormitory.
+Seth sets out to warn the others but sees Alma's doppelganger walk down the street toward her dormitory.
 By the time Seth arrives, a possessed Alma goes on a killing spree before setting herself on fire.
-Afraid for her daughter's life, Cita brings Cacai to a Daoist temple to be guarded by monks.
+Afraid of her daughter's life, Cita brings Cacai to a Daoist temple to be guarded by monks.
 Seth sees Cacai's image and warns Cita.
 However, she is distracted by a dragon dance and loses Cacai who is then possessed by her doppelganger.
 Cacai massacres the monks using a ceremonial axe and impales herself on a flagpole.
 Seth is then haunted by the spirits of the victims, who blame her for their deaths.
 Seth apologizes to Cita, who tells her to save Cookie.

-Seth and Jed take Cookie to a safehouse and to monitor her with CCTV cameras.
+Seth and Jed take Cookie to a safe house and monitor her with CCTV cameras.
 Seth visits Dario in jail to poison him and end the curse.
 Dario reveals that he is no longer the same person but a different entity and warns her that those who have been cured by Elsa will be possessed by their own alter-egos and their souls shall be offered to him unless he is killed, which Seth is reluctant to do.
 When she returns to Cookie's safehouse, she is attacked by her doppelganger, whom she electrocutes with a toaster.
 Seth then watches a news report about a suicide bomber, who was also healed by Elsa, detonating on a bus.